 - Avoid processed foods, omega-6 fatty acids (seeds, nuts, eggs as examples), sugar and certain sugar alternatives, red meat and fried foods, refined carbohydrates (white flour, white bread, white rice being the main sources), cheese and high-fat dairy and alcohol.

 - Ask your doctor for advice.

-- As an additional benefit prevention whilst being active you need to wear the insoles in your daily shoes or trainers at all times.
+- Better - As an additional preventative whilst being active you need to wear the insoles in your daily shoes or trainers at all times.